 \subsection{Progressive Modality Complementary Adapter}

 The paradigm of generating complementary prompts for the other modality through pixel-wise operations has demonstrated promising results~\cite{vipt,bat}.
-Unlike BAT, which applies an identical processing strategy after both the MHA and MLP components within each ViT block, our proposed PMCA explicitly considers the difference in information density between these two stages.
+Unlike BAT, which applies an identical processing strategy after both the MHA (multi-head attention) and MLP components within each ViT block, our proposed PMCA explicitly considers the difference in information density between these two stages.
 Leveraging this observation, PMCA introduces a progressive adaptation strategy composed of two complementary components: a shallow adapter and a deep adapter.
 Specifically, we adopt bi-directional adapter from BAT as our shallow adapter, which establishes inter-modal connectivity via parameter-shared transformations, creating a foundational feature bridge between each modality branch.
 On top of this, the deep adapter refines the fused features through dual pixel-wise attention mechanisms: intra-modal attention for feature recalibration and inter-modal attention for modality-aware prompting to guide cross-modal adaptation.
-Ablation study on PMCA is detailed in Appendix~\ref{sec:sup2} due to limited space.

 \textbf{Shallow Adapter.} As illustrated in Fig.~\ref{fig:ca}, the shallow adapter includes a down-projection fully connected (FC) layer, an up-projection FC layer, and a linear FC layer.
 Formally, the shallow adapter can be expressed as: